 The data for this map was collected from Wikipedia.
-We collected and processed data from every English football player, past and present, that has a Wikipedia page - over 26,000 players!
-As well as each player's name and birthplace we also extracted the number of pageviews they had had in the last 12 months using Wikipedia's API (June 2018 - May 2019).
-Next we organised all of the data to identify the most popular player from every location.
+We collected and processed data from every English football player (past and present) that has a Wikipedia page - over 26,000 players!
+As well as each player's name and birthplace we also extracted the number of pageviews they have had in the last 12 months using Wikipedia's API (June 2018 - May 2019).
+Finally we organised all of the data to identify the most popular player from every location.

-We were able to uncover some really interesting stats from analysing the full dataset of players.
+We were able to uncover some great insights from analysing the full dataset of players.

 The North West is the region that has produced the most professional football players with 3,804.
 London is a distant second with 2,824.
 The region that has produced the fewest number of players is the South West with 885.